 Alcohol and Chocolate Can Cause Increased Stomach Acid

 Alcohol contains ethanol which is an irritant to the stomach.
 Alcoholic beverages with low ethanol content, such as beer and wine, can cause an extreme amount of acid output.
 Much like how alcohol relaxes the rest of our bodies, the muscle between the stomach and esophagus will relax and allow stomach acids into the esophagus.

 When mixed with carbonated beverages, acidic juices, or sugary mixers, these beverages can cause the stomach to secrete even more acids.

 Chocolate has cocoa and caffeine.
 Cocoa is acidic and it can cause intestinal cells to release serotonin, which sedates the esophageal sphincter.
-Caffeine can aggravate the stomach acids so hot cocoa, coffee and tea should be enjoyed moderately or avoided altogether.
+Caffeine can aggravate the stomach acids so hot cocoa, coffee, and tea should be enjoyed moderately or avoided altogether.

 Citrusy and Other Acidic Foods and Beverages

 Our esophageal valve likes to relax around acidic food.
-It doesn’t take much for our system to mix the acid of the food with the acid of our stomachs and allow it leech upwards to aggravate the esophagus.
+It doesn’t take much for our system to mix the acid of the food with the acid in our stomachs and allow it to leech upwards to aggravate the esophagus.
 Keeping a food journal and understanding how certain acidic foods impact you or interact with medications can help you avoid foods that may aggravate you.

 We all know that food in moderation is a positive start but knowing which foods cause us pain and avoiding them altogether can be the best option.